The universe trends toward disorder. Something pushes back. We call it knowledge, and we have no theory of how it works.

 The species that remakes its world

-The Hall of the Bulls at Lascaux — the earliest surviving evidence of a creature that could not live in the world as given, so it painted a new one onto the walls.
-(Wikimedia Commons)
+The Hall of the Bulls at Lascaux, the earliest surviving evidence of a creature that could not live in the world as given, so it painted a new one onto the walls. (source)

 Humans survived by refusing to fit into nature.

-Kim Sterelny calls this cognitive niche construction, the progressive engineering of epistemic environments that scaffold the intelligence of subsequent generations.
-André Leroi-Gourhan, the French paleoanthropologist, traced the entire trajectory of human evolution as a story of externalization: first we externalized muscular force (stone tools, levers, engines), then memory (writing, printing, libraries), then reasoning itself (calculation, computation, algorithms).
+We are Gehlen’s Mängelwesen: deficient beings, biologically unspecialized, who compensate through tools.
+Each generation inherits a cognitive niche of encoded knowledge that scaffolds the next.
+André Leroi-Gourhan traced the trajectory: first we externalized muscular force into tools, then memory into writing, then reasoning into computation.
 Each step pushed a biological function out of the body and into the world, where it could be inherited, improved, and scaled.

 But of all the tools that remade the world, one stands apart.